Donate

 Southern Pacific #9010

 The SP9010, a Krauss-Maffei diesel built for Southern Pacific is being remanufactured by PLA/NCRy.
 This is the only Krauss-Maffei built for SP left in the world, and an International team has assembled the information and help needed to be successful.
-The team is currently focused on completing the reinstall of the rebuilt of the rear Maybach diesel prime mover and any financial assistance is welcome.
+The team is currently focused working through and checking out the engine’s various systems now that the locomotive is capable of running under its own power.
+Continued financial assistance is welcome to help continue to offset the cost of ongoing improvements.

 SP #9010 running under its own power for the first time with its rebuilt prime moving on 5/15/2023.